-Packages allow you to export and import individual resources like Flows or Lexicons in order to share those assets with other teams.
-Packages automatically contain their direct dependencies and can be shared as a portable zip archive once downloaded.
+Packages allow the export and import of individual resources, such as Flows or Lexicons, for the purpose of sharing these assets with other teams.
+Packages automatically include their direct dependencies and can be shared as a portable zip archive once downloaded.

-You either can create a Package for a single resource, or multiple resources.
+You can either create a Package for a single resource or for multiple resources.

 The following agent resources can be included in a Package:

 Create Packages with a single Resource¶

 To create a Package from a single resource, navigate to a resource list, e.g. Flows, click the secondary menu button on the right side of the item, then click Export as package in the menu.

 This will start a create package task, and you will be notified the Package has been created.
 Once the task finished, you can download the Package by clicking the link in the task menu.
 Clicking the link will open a file-save dialog in your browser - select a location in order to start the download.

 Besides exporting or importing single resources in Packages, you can also export multiple resources at the same time.
 Navigate to Packaging in the Management section of the Agent sidebar.
 This will open our packaging tool.

 Here you can start Exporting or Importing a Package.

 As of Release v4.5.0, you can select one / many / all resources by activating the corresponding checkboxes for each resource via click.
 Then set the name, create the package, and start the download.
 You can also use our search capability to quickly identify and search for the resource you want to export.